COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > GERD: Esophageal Erosion and Ulcers

-The backup, or reflux, of stomach acids and juices into the esophagus that occurs with gastroesophageal reflux disease (GERD) can wear away (erode) the lining of the esophagus and cause sores, called ulcers.
+When you have GERD, stomach acids and juices back up into the esophagus.
+This can irritate and wear away the lining of the esophagus and cause sores.
+These sores are called ulcers.

 Current as of: